coredns/coredns.io/content/blog/corefile.md

 * **ZONE** defines the zone this server.
 The optional **PORT** defaults to 53, if not given (or whatever the `-dns.port` flag has as a value.
-* **MIDDLEWARE** defines the middleware we want to load.
-This is optional as well, but as server with no middleware will just return SERVFAIL for all queries.
+* **MIDDLEWARE** defines the plugin we want to load.
+This is optional as well, but as server with no plugin will just return SERVFAIL for all queries.

 This is the most minimal Corefile: